-- Hold a Master of Science in Nursing degree from a regionally accredited college or university. - Current & valid lowa registered nurse (RN) license.
-Cannot be denied, suspended, surrendered or revoked in any U.S. or international jurisdiction. - Documentation of practice as registered nurse (RN) for a minimum of 6000 clinical hours. - 4.
-Current resume/CV - Have a minimum cumulative grade point average of 3.25 in all Graduate and Undergraduate course work. - 6.
-Three letters of recommendation addressing professionalism, clinical skills, critical thinking, and communication skills. - 7.
-A 3 credit hour undergraduate statistics course with a minimum grade of C (C- not acceptable) with the last 5 years is a prerequisite for admission.
-If not completed prior to admission, course can be completed in DNP curriculum. - 8.
-Personal interview with DNP program committee. - All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - 10.
-All DNP students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to the first day of class.
+- 1. Hold a Master of Science in Nursing degree from a regionally accredited college or university. - Current & valid lowa registered nurse (RN) license.
+Cannot be denied, suspended, surrendered or revoked in any U.S. or international jurisdiction. - 3.
+Current resume/CV - 4.
+Have a minimum cumulative grade point average of 3.25 in all Graduate and Undergraduate course work. - 5.
+Three letters of recommendation addressing professionalism, clinical skills, critical thinking, and communication skills. - An undergraduate statistics course with a minimum grade of C (C- not acceptable) within the last 5 years is a prerequisite for admission.
+If not completed prior to admission, course can be completed in DNP curriculum. - 7.
+Personal interview with DNP program director. - All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - All DNP students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to the first day of class.